true-async/php-true-async-rfc/basic.md

 When a **Deadlock** is detected, the application enters **Graceful Shutdown** mode and generates warnings containing information about which **Coroutines** are in a waiting state and the exact lines of code where they were suspended.

+### Maximum activity interval

+> This RFC does not require the implementation of this tool but describes its potential use.

+The **Scheduler** can implement a limit on the continuous execution time of a coroutine to regain control from tasks that may have "hung" due to a programmer's error.

+The criterion is calculated as the maximum interval of active coroutine execution during which the coroutine does not yield control.

+It is reasonable to set the maximum interval to short time periods: 3–5 seconds for applications that handle requests.
+If the maximum interval is exceeded, the **Scheduler** must generate a warning with precise information about which coroutine and on which line the situation occurred.

+If this interval is exceeded,
+the **Scheduler** can interrupt the coroutine’s execution at any point, on any line, not just at suspension points or I/O function calls.

+The **Scheduler** can cancel a coroutine using `cancel()`, which will throw an exception at the suspension point, or it can terminate it without the possibility of resumption (depending on the implementation).

 ### Tools